Joseph Petzval: Acoustics

 In the study of acoustics, Petzval was particularly concerned with string oscillations, differential equations of the string oscillations, and the mathematical theory of musical instruments.
 He designed a piano with three key sequences.
 Petzval developed a theory of the oscillations of strained strings as well as his own theory of tone systems.

 Memorials

 The Jozef Maximilián Petzval Museum of the History of Photography and Cinematography, part of the Slovak Technical Museum of Košice, is located in Spišská Belá, in the house where Petzval was born.
 The crater Petzval on the far side of the Moon is named after him, as are roads and statues in modern Slovakia, Austria, and Hungary.

-In 1980 a planetoid (3716 Petzval, 1980 TG) was named after Petzval upon the request of the astronomical institute in Tatranská Lomnica and Czech scientists; Petzval's portrait objective lens made possible the discovery of many planetoids at the end of the 19th century.
+In 1980 a minor planet (3716 Petzval, 1980 TG) was named after Petzval upon the request of the astronomical institute in Tatranská Lomnica and Czech scientists; Petzval's portrait objective lens made possible the discovery of many asteroids at the end of the 19th century.
 The Austrian Board of Education has bestowed the "Petzval Medal" for special achievements in the area of scientific photography since 1928.